SabrinaAde/ChemAI-Prompts/README.md

 This project is meant to be open access for all and for educational purposes only.
 This project will focus primarily on helping to train AI models with carefully curated chemistry prompts to help improve its performance on finding research papers within chemistry initially.
 Chemistry is incredibly vast but one of the main ways to learn and understand the landscape of chemistry is being able to find, summerize and understand scientific papers.

 The prompts should:
--Improve AI models to become highly specific and effecient at finding peer reviewed papers in chemistry -Train AI to use relatively small prompts to get to the correct answer -Train AI to provide correct answer from users with little knowledge or experience in the field in question -Prompts should not have to be complete sentences or use proper grammer to obtain correct answer from AI
+-Improve AI models to become highly specific and effecient at finding peer reviewed papers in chemistry <br>
+-Train AI to use relatively small prompts to get to the correct answer -Train AI to provide correct answer from users with little knowledge or experience in the field in question -Prompts should not have to be complete sentences or use proper grammer to obtain correct answer from AI